cmdwm/0tr.me/README.md

-# 🦦 0tr.me URL shortener
+# 🦦 0tr.me URL shortener & file host

 Hello world!
-[0tr.me](https://0tr.me) is a free, open source and lightweight URL shortener.
+[0tr.me](https://0tr.me) is a free, open source and lightweight URL shortener/file host.
 It has support for custom domains and decoding short links to expose the long URL behind it.

 ## How to self-host it
 While I don't plan on providing support for self-hosting, I can tell you some basic things to get you started.
 This project is programmed in Node (obviously), with Express.js to serve content and qjson-db to store slugs.